nojronatron/BF-BMX/README.md

 ## Timeline

-- July 2025: Release version 2.0.0 with Reports server component, minor enhancements, and revamped documentation.
+- July 2025: Release version 2.0 and 2.1 with Reports server component, revamped documentation, Sqlite DB, and updated documentation.
 - May 1st, 2024: Beta version will be made available to the Bigfoot Hams Coordinator for initial evaluation.
 - May 2024: Beta version testing using 1 or more computers (no radios) begins in earnest and bugfixes or feature tweaks are applied when necessary.
 - June 2024: Full end-to-end deployment that will test the software in a multi-computer, multi-Winlink Express deployment where all computers are connected via WiFi/wired LAN.